HarperDB/documentation/docs/developers/components/managing.md

 ### Adding components to root

-Similar to how components can specify other components within their `config.yaml`, components can be added to Harper by adding them to the `harperdb-config.yaml`.
+Similar to how components can specify extensions within their `config.yaml`, components can be added to Harper by adding them to the `harperdb-config.yaml`.

 The configuration is very similar to that of `config.yaml`.
 Entries are comprised of a top-level `<name>:`, and an indented `package: <specifier>` field.
 Any additional component options can also be included as indented fields.

+For example, to add the `@harperdb/status-check` component:

 ```yaml
 status-check: